Being Mrs Elliot: Production

 The film was shot in Lagos, Ekiti and Asaba.
 In an interview with Encomium Magazine, Oboli stated that she expects to make 200 million Naira from the film.

 Reception

-The movie is seen as a repeat of another of the producers movies, with the same male lead role in fact.
-It is Opined by Pulse movie Review that Brother's keeper and Being mrs elliot have too much in common and is regarded as a counterproductive move.
+The movie is seen as a repeat of another of the producer's movies, with the same male lead role in fact.
+It is Opined by Pulse movie Review that Brother's keeper and Being Mrs. Elliot have too much in common and is regarded as a counterproductive move.

 Release

 The film was screened at the Nigerian Presidential Complex with many dignitaries in attendance including president Goodluck Jonathan and vice-president Namadi Sambo.
 It had its world premiere on 30 August 2014 at Silverbird Galleria, Victoria Island, Lagos and was released theatrically across Nigeria on 5 September.